Work modes

 Agent (Autonomous)

 This is an older version of the Agent mode, still available as legacy.
-However, it is recommended to use the newer mode: Agent (LlamaIndex)
+However, it is recommended to use the newer mode: Agent (LlamaIndex).

-WARNING: Please use this mode with caution! - autonomous mode, when connected with other plugins, may produce unexpected results!
+Please use this mode with caution! - autonomous mode, when connected with other plugins, may produce unexpected results!

 The mode activates autonomous mode, where AI begins a conversation with itself.
 You can set this loop to run for any number of iterations.
 Throughout this sequence, the model will engage in self-dialogue, answering his own questions and comments, in order to find the best possible solution, subjecting previously generated steps to criticism.

-and cause very high token consumption, so use this option with caution!
+Setting the number of run steps (iterations) to 0 activates an infinite loop which can generate a large number of requests and cause very high token consumption, so use this option with caution!
 Confirmation will be displayed every time you run the infinite loop.

 You can create presets with custom instructions for multiple agents, incorporating various workflows, instructions, and goals to achieve.